-Even though you’re supposed to spit it out of your mouth, you might not want to use this kind of products.
+Even though you’re supposed to spit it out of your mouth, you might not want to use this kind of product.

-Instead, you can very easily make a homemade natural mouthwash!
+Instead, you can very easily make homemade natural mouthwash!

 Simply mix a tablespoon of baking soda in a cup of water, and add a few drops of peppermint essential oil.
 And there you have it!

 10 – Sustainable Q-tips